Some mathematical insights on Density Matrix Embedding Theory: Introduction

 \section{Introduction}

-The treatment of strongly correlated quantum systems is a long-standing challenge in computational chemistry.
-The application of high-accuracy quantum chemical methods that are able to capture the electronic correlation effects at chemical accuracy is commonly stymied by a steep computational scaling with respect to system size.
+Electronic structure theory is a powerful quantum mechanical framework for investigating the intricate behavior of electrons within molecules and crystals.
+At the core lies the interaction between particles, specifically the electron-electron and electron-nuclei interactions.
+Embracing the essential quantum physical effects, this theory is the foundation for {\it ab initio} quantum chemistry and materials science calculations performed by many researchers in chemistry and related fields, complementing and supplementing painstaking laboratory work.
+With its diverse applications in chemistry and materials science, electronic structure theory holds vast implications for the mathematical sciences.
+Integrating mathematical doctrines into this field leads to the development of precise and scalable numerical methods, enabling extensive {\it in silico} studies of chemistry for e.g. sustainable energy, green catalysis, and nanomaterials.
+The synergy between mathematics and electronic structure theory offers the potential for groundbreaking advancements in addressing these global challenges.

+Within the realm of electronic structure theory, the treatment of {\it strongly correlated quantum systems} is a particularly challenging and long-standing challenge.
+Here, the application of high-accuracy quantum chemical methods that are able to capture the electronic correlation effects at chemical accuracy is inevitable.
+Unfortunately, the application of such high-accuracy methods is commonly stymied by a steep computational scaling with respect to the system's size.
 A potential remedy is provided by quantum embedding theories, i.e., a paradigm for bootstrapping the success of highly accurate solvers at small scales up to significantly larger scales by decomposing the original system into smaller fragments, where each fragment is then solved individually and from which, a solution to the whole system is then obtained~\cite{gordon2012fragmentation,jones2020embedding,sekaran2022local}.
 Such approaches include dynamical mean-field theory~\cite{metzner1989correlated,georges1996dynamical,georges1992numerical,kotliar2006electronic,maier2005quantum}, or variational embedding theory~\cite{lin2022variational,chen2020multiscale,khoo2021scalable}.